 One day a small snowy haired boy by the name of Alan Jones arrived at school.
 My mother told he came from difficult home circumstances.
 However, he made an impact on me immediately when I saw him being bullied by a couple of the larger boys.

 The bullies pushed him over.
 Jones jumped to his feet.
 They pushed him over again.
 Young Alan then got up again and started swinging punches like a wind turbine during a cyclone!
 He responded this way every time a larger child bullied him.

 The diminutive Jones boy may not have done much damage, but the bullies knew they would cop at least a few swings from his energetic tirade.
 Realising it would take up an awful lot of their time and energy, they never bullied him again!

 Whether in the schoolyard, politics or in management I have always hated bullies.
 I have never forgotten Jones’ response as a metaphor for how to engage with bullies.
 It really is better to die on your feet than live on your knees.
-This was an attitude I took with me as I faced powerful enemies.
+This was an attitude I took with me later in life as I faced powerful enemies.

 - Far North Queensland: New Arrivals & Oppression in an Ancient Land